While once ashamed, closeted, and silent, I'm now proud, out, and unashamed. I am bipolar, gay and a three-time suicide survivor.

 The risk of suicide in people with bipolar depression is 20-30 times greater than that of the general population and significantly higher than other depressive disorders.
 Further, there is currently no medicine approved specifically to reduce suicidal ideation and behavior in bipolar disorder (Voice of Patient Survey Press Release, 2017).

-Our program focus this year is on our most vulnerable, LGBTQA+ bipolar youth.
+Our program focus this year is on our most vulnerable and those at highest risk of suicide, our LGBTQIA youth diagnosed with bipolar disorder.

 My Unique Background